hoverkraft-tech/docker-base-images/images/mydumper/README.md

 # mydumper

-The goal of this container is to simplify the use of mydumper with velero for automating backups of mysql databases
+The goal of this container is to simplify the use of mydumper with velero for automating backups of MySQL databases

 ## variables